-In 2022, on a consolidated basis, the Company's Adjusted EBITDA achieved approximately 120.1 percent of the approved annual budget for the year, resulting in an annual cash bonus payout to the NEOs of 40.8 percent of 2022 base salary for Bonus Level 1A, and 75.0 percent of base salary for Bonus Level 1, based on this metric.
+In 2023, on a consolidated basis, the Company's Adjusted EBITDA achieved approximately 92.2 percent of the approved annual budget for the year, resulting in an annual cash bonus payout to the NEOs of 43.0 percent of 2023 base salary for Bonus Level 1A, and 79.3 percent of base salary for Bonus Level 1, based on this metric.

 As described elsewhere, since 2016, the Compensation Committee has used its authority to set a fixed cap on the aggregate payout under the Annual Bonus Plan, including payments to NEOs, at a maximum of three percent of Adjusted EBITDA.
-The total payout pursuant to the ABP for 2022 to all of the Company's eligible employees, including NEOs, was calculated to be above the three percent of Adjusted EBITDA.
-Therefore it was necessary to roll-back the calculated payments to the level of the cap.
+The total payout pursuant to the ABP for 2023 to all of the Company's eligible employees, including NEOs, was calculated to be below the three percent of Adjusted EBITDA.
+Therefore it was not necessary to roll-back the calculated payments to the level of the cap.

 This cap remains in place for future years, unless and until specifically removed or modified by the Compensation Committee, and is intended to avoid aberrational (excessive) awards that could be detrimental to the Company of its shareholders.